NicOudart/PyBWE/docs/PySSBWE.md

 * side_cut: (optional) _boolean_, 5% of samples are cut on each side of the spectrum if True.

-* order: (optional) _integer_ order of the state-space model (number of selected singular value, ideally equal to the number of radar targets), if =0 the order is estimated using AIC.
+* order: (optional) _integer_ order of the state-space model (number of selected singular value, ideally equal to the number of radar targets), if = 0 the order is estimated by the selected criterion (AIC by default).

+* criterion: (optional) _string_ name of the method / criterion to use for the order estimation if order = 0 ('aic' = Akaike's Information Criterion / 'mdl' = Minimum Description Length / 'two_line_fit' = two-line fit approach).

 **Outputs:**